Home/Breast Procedures/Breast Augmentation & Lift

 Who is an appropriate candidate for breast augmentation with mastopexy?

-Women who desire larger, more shapely breasts but are not suitable for a breast augmentation on its own.
+Women who desire larger, full shaped breasts with the nipple repositioned but are not suitable for a breast augmentation on its own.

 What is involved in the operation?